 ‘I was so shocked I remember bursting into tears’, remembers Jenny.
 ‘I was so scared when we got to the hospital: I had researched the condition briefly and just saw the words “premature” and “stillborn”, which clearly made me feel even more concerned’.
 Jenny’s first appointment after diagnosis consisted of a heart-rate check-up of the baby, being prescribed some tablets and being sent home with the promise of another appointment being made soon: ‘They were very dismissive, and this did not help with my anxiety’.
 Jenny describes her hospital experience as ‘not good’, as it was ‘perfectly OK’ to go full-term with the condition, and that further blood tests after diagnosis were not needed.
 Once I had contacted ICP Support, I pushed for regular blood tests‘Once I had contacted ICP Support, I pushed for regular blood tests’.
 Research has found that monitoring liver function and bile acids during pregnancy after diagnosis can be crucial when it comes to ensuring the safety of both baby and mother.

-During her pregnancies, Jenny described her hospital experience as ‘appalling’: ‘So many midwives seemed unaware [of the condition] and I overheard one of them having to ask what it was.
+During her pregnancies, Jenny described her hospital experience as ‘highly stressful’: ‘So many midwives seemed unaware [of the condition] and I overheard one of them having to ask what it was.
 The medical profession need to educate themselves more’.
 One of ICP Support’s main aims is to raise awareness of the condition by various different means, such as speaking at medical conferences.
 Advancing public knowledge of the condition is a main priority of the charity to ensure that ‘Every ICP baby is born safely’.

 Another challenge faced by Jenny was the diagnosis of ICP being dismissed: ‘My mum was concerned, as she had heard of the condition previously so she was fantastic.
 However, I remember other family members being fairly dismissive.
 They hadn’t heard of the condition and I remember them telling me I shouldn’t believe what I read online: they were certain it wasn’t that bad’.
 People are still seemingly naïve when it comes to ICPJenny recalls her best friend being highly supportive and taking the condition seriously; however, even during her second pregnancy others still felt she was overreacting: ‘People are still seemingly naïve when it comes to ICP and I remember feeling quite silly, even though by then I was involved in the charity and knew much more about the condition’.